Where is Borrego Springs?

 There are three hikes in Little Blair Valley: Morteros Trail, Marsha South Home, and Pictograph Trail.
 We hiked the last one, a very moderate 3-mile trail.
-One mile in is pictograph rocks which give the trail its name.
-But make sure you go to the end of the trail for a magnificent view of Sawtooth Mountains.
+One mile in is pictograph rocks that give the trail its name.
+But make sure you go to the end of the trail for a magnificent view of the Sawtooth Mountains.

 These trails are very popular and easy to get to.
 We had a 4×4 but saw “regular” cars (even a Prius) on the route to the trails, so it is definitely accessible.
 We went back the next day to do sunset photos.

-Bonus: See the stars
+Bonus #2: See the stars

 Little Blair Valley, along with most of the park, in general, is a phenomenal place to watch the stars.
-I have a really cool app that Mr. Misadventures’ photography friends all use when doing evening shoots, but I love to use it so that I can understand what I am looking at.
+I have a really cool app that Mr. Misadventures' photography friends all use when doing evening shoots, but I love to use it so that I can understand what I am looking at.
 And when it comes to Anza-Borrego, what you can see is astonishing!
-The app is called the Night Sky Pro, it costs $2.99 and you’ll want it while staying in Borrego.
+The app is called the Night Sky and you'll want it while staying in Borrego.

 And much, much more

 As you can see, there are lots of really great things to do in the Anza-Borrego Desert State Park!
-I still can’t believe that it was completely off my radar until now.
-I am so glad that it was our first stop Project Escape because it really did it feel like one.
+I still can't believe that it was completely off my radar until now.
+I am so glad that it was our first stop Project Escape because it really did feel like one.